 The animation in this film is quite luscious.
 While the background work in the first act was already impressive, with a number of a mountain vistas reflecting the mood of each scene, from Kenai’s transformation onwards, “Brother Bear” has a rich, warm, earthy color palette that’s suitably picturesque and quite soothing for a wilderness film.
 All the shimmering, encompassing artwork of the Aurora Borealis is especially beautiful, including a shot at the end of Sitka and Koda’s mother returning to the Northern lights.
 It’s also around the salmon run scenes that I start to realize how much I like the film’s sense of humor (the animals in the “Brother Bear” universe are all very sociable and opinionated, aren’t they?).
 Phil Collins, Tina Turner, and the Blind Boys Of Alabama provide the songs for the movie, and they’re very effective for the most part; sometimes even powerful.
 “Great Spirits” is a strong performance from Turner that lays down some of themes of the film.
-Collins singing with Kenai and Koda’s inner voices works well for “On My Way” and “Welcome” and expands on their characters, but not as much for “No Way Out”, which, for a bit, makes Kenai’s confession feel like a Phil Collins music video.
+Collins singing with Kenai and Koda’s inner voices works well for “On My Way” and “Welcome” and expands on their characters, but not as much for “No Way Out”, which, for a moment, makes Kenai’s confession feel like a Phil Collins music video.
 I think the most distinctive and memorable song is the passionate, ethereal Native chant by the Bulgarian Women’s Choir that accompanies Kenai’s transformation (both of his transformations) and represents hope for change and enlightenment.
-In addition to the songs, Collins and Mark Mancina compose a primal, percussion-laden score for the film, particularly during the tense cues, with stirring, woodwind renditions of “No Way Out”, “On My Way”, and “Look Through My Eyes” cropping up from time to time, marking the characters’ progress.
-The final and strongest song of the lot, “Look Through My Eyes”, is the end credits song, which manages to cap off the film’s message with the same sort of warmth I described earlier.
+In addition to the songs, Phil Collins and Mark Mancina compose a riveting, percussion-laden score for the film, particularly during the tense cues, with stirring, woodwind renditions of the songs cropping up from time to time, marking the characters’ progress.
+The strongest number of the lot, “Look Through My Eyes”, is the end credits song, which manages to cap off the film’s message with just the right amount of warmth and sappiness I described liking earlier.

 As you can see, I had fun with this entry.